Microlocal analysis of Doppler Synthetic Aperture Radar

 \section{First order correction to the start-stop approximation}

-We now describe and analyze a correction to the start-stop approximation given by Assumption \ref{startstop}.
-Recall that that comes from using just the zeroth order term in a Taylor expansion used to derive \eqref{Wfinal}; the correction we now consider comes from including the first order terms as well.
+{ We now describe and analyze a correction to the start-stop approximation, Assumption \ref{startstop}, which in the form of $R(t+T_{tot})=R(t)$ was substituted into \eqref{eqn Ttot} and used to derive \eqref{STFT} and thus \eqref{Wfinal}.
+The correction we now consider comes from modifying the discussion below \eqref{def R} by including a first order term in the expansion of $R(t+T_{tot})$.
 See also \cite{Tsy09,CB2011} for discussions of the start-stop approximation and its limitations.